-Kevin has years of industry experience having completed an electrical apprenticeship with a local council and subsequently worked in a variety of roles at a large housing association.
+Kevin has years of industry experience, having completed an electrical apprenticeship with a local council and subsequently worked in various roles at a significant housing association.

-During his career Kevin has completed a wide range of electrical and H&S qualifications and has supported the development of electrical apprentices in recent years.
+Kevin has completed a wide range of electrical and H&S qualifications during his career and has supported the development of electrical apprentices in the workplace.

-Kevin is the main AM2 Instructor for our NET Approved AM2 centre which opened in 2016.
+Kevin is the primary AM2 Instructor for our NET Approved AM2/AM2s and AM2e centre, which opened in 2016.